-- Greg Cosell at Shutdown Corner11 days ago
+- Greg Cosell at Yahoo Sports2 days ago

 My comments this week that Tampa Bay's Mike Glennon is a more advanced NFL quarterback than Washington's Robert Griffin raised some eyebrows, but there's a lot more to it than the one quote.